byouness/byouness.github.io/pages/about.md

 tags: [About]
 ---

-I am Youness, a quantitative finance / counterparty credit risk professional living in Paris.
+I am Youness, a quantitative finance professional living in Dubai.

 This is a blog where I share thoughts and tutorials about quantitative finance, data science, programming and other topics.